0x5a4/nix-easyroam/README.md

 services.easyroam = {
     enable = true;
     pkcsFile = "/path/to/the/file.p12"; # or e.g. config.sops.secrets.easyroam.path
+    # its also possible to automatically configure wpa_supplicant
+    network.configure = true;
     # optional, if you want to override the passphrase for the private key file.
     # this doesnt need to be secret, since its useless without the private key file
     privateKeyPassPhrase = "";
-    # its also possible to automatically configure wpa_supplicant
-    network = {
-        configure = true;
-        # the common name you got earlier. this cannot be read from a file, due to
-        # limitations within wpa_supplicant. but putting this in your git repo should
-        # be fine, since its only the username
-        commonName = "";
-    };
     # optional, if you want to override where the extracted files end up
     # the defaults are:
+    # /run/easyroam/common-name/
     # /run/easyroam/root-certificate.pem
     # /run/easyroam/client-certificate.pem
     # /run/easyroam/private-key.pem